olutobi1996/pure-souls/README.md

   - The In Depth section will explain to the user to see the benefits of joining the Pure Souls classes, as well as the vast benefits of taking care of your physical, mental and spiritual health overall.
   - This user will see the value of signing up for the Pure Soul Group Classes.
 Also will see the scientific eveidence backing the importants of being in control of your mind body and spirit.
 This should encourage the user to consider making meditation and yoga as a habit added to there daily routine and their form of exercise.
+  - The in depth section uses css styling to gather section in three vertical columns and when viewed on other applications will adapt to the width and height of technology used by stacking each paragraph and heading on top of one another.

 ![Club Ethos](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)